Avexiis/RSPSi-742/README.md

 - This has only been tested using the below resources.
 Results with other caches may vary.

 # Disclaimers
-- This build is **<u>EXPERIMENTAL</u>**, it pushes the limit of what the internal client can achieve.
+- This build is **<u>EXPERIMENTAL</u>**, it (in my opinion) pushes the limit of what the internal client can achieve.
 <br><br>
 - This build **WILL** fire console errors while you work, mostly around mesh face issues.
 The majority of them can be ignored unless workspace issues occur.
   <br><br>
 - Some models may appear incorrect or have missing textures.
 This was somewhat present in the 667 build, but even more so in 742.
+These issues are the cause of the console errors.
   <br><br>
 - Your real client will not fail to decode meshes the same way this might, however, always double-check once you import that nothing was missed or removed.
   <br><br>
 - RSPSi does not contain a method to modify under-map landscape.
-This is usually a third data file, as it sits, maps with water will not have under-map landscape generated and will appear incorrect with HD water enabled.
+This is usually (I think?) a third data file.
+As it sits, maps with water will not have under-map landscape generated and will appear incorrect with HD water enabled.
   <br><br>
 - If an estimate for "how functional is this?" were given, it would be `75%-80%` due to the remaining bugs.
   <br><br>